-The health care cost trend rate used to determine net periodic benefit cost for the year ended December 31, 2006 was 9 percent, which is assumed to decrease gradually to 4.5 percent by 2011 and remain at that level thereafter.
-The health care cost trend rate used to determine benefit obligations for the year ended December 31, 2006 was 9 percent, which is assumed to decrease gradually to 4.5 percent by 2012 and remain at that level thereafter.
+The health care cost trend rate used to determine net periodic benefit cost for the year ended December 31, 2007 was 9 percent, which is assumed to decrease gradually to 4.5 percent by 2012 and remain at that level thereafter.
+The health care cost trend rate used to determine benefit obligations as of December 31, 2007 was 8 percent, which is assumed to decrease gradually to 4.5 percent by 2012 and remain at that level thereafter.

-A one-percentage point change in the assumed health care cost trend rate would have the following effects at December 31, 2006:
+A one-percentage point change in the assumed health care cost trend rate would have the following effects at December 31, 2007:

-1-Percentage-Point (Millions of Dollars) Increase Decrease Effect on accumulated other postretirement benefit obligation \$20 \$(17) Effect on service cost and interest cost components for 2006 2 (2)
+1-Percentage-Point (Millions of Dollars) Increase Decrease Effect on accumulated other postretirement benefit obligation \$20 \$(17) Effect on service cost and interest cost components for 2007 2 (2)